Photo Credits: Mike and Renee Child Institute for Innovation and Entrepreneurship. Medical illustration of a brain with stroke symptoms

 Big Bang!
 Business Competition encourages intersection of innovation, entrepreneurship

 Despite unprecedented circumstances due to the COVID-19 pandemic, the Institute for Innovation and Entrepreneurship virtually hosted their Big Bang!
 Business Competition this year, celebrating its 20th anniversary.
-StartBio, a group of UC Davis students, took home first prize with their innovation of a diagnostic method to identify ischemic stroke patients.
+StarBio, a group of UC Davis students, won the $20,000 First Place Award and the $10,000 Health Sector Award for their innovation of a diagnostic method to identify ischemic stroke patients.

 “For stroke patients, every minute is critical,” said Teri Slack, a UC Davis alumna and current MBA candidate at the Graduate School of Management, via email.
 “That’s what turned our attention to investigating the detection of specific stroke biomarkers in blood.”

 Diedra Shorty, a fourth-year doctoral candidate in the chemistry department, first heard of the competition from a fellow lab mate, who helped her see that understanding how to communicate her science to others was important.
 All three team members of the StarBio group have a strong science background and expertise in disease diagnostics and therapeutics.
 In turn, they identified the need for a fast way to diagnose ischemic stroke patients, according to Slack.
 The technology to make a tool addressing this need was available so the team was able to create what they call the Rapid Homogenous Point-of-Care Evaluation (HoPE).

 HoPE addresses the severe lack of options to reduce patient treatment time, as there is no current method to quickly identify and differentiate stroke types, according to Shorty.